 C) When unexpected changes in bungee cord performance occur, remove the bungee cord from service immediately and destroy it.

-e) JUMPER SAFETY HARNESS AND ANKLE BINDINGS
+e) Jumper Safety Harness and Ankle Bindings

 1) Jumper safety harness shall be either a full body harness, a sit harness with shoulder straps, or ankle bindings.